more-cars/rest-api/README.md

 ## Development mode

+Running the app with `npm start` will start it with a production-like configuration.
-When actively developing or debugging the app it is recommended to use the command `npm run dev:app:start` instead of the `local:app:start` script.
+When developing and debugging the app it is recommended to use the command `npm run local:app:start` instead.
-This will activate a file watcher which restarts the app anytime there is a code change in the `src` folder.
+This will activate a file watcher which listens to all modules that are used by the app.
+Whenever one of them is changed the app will automatically be restarted with those changes.

 ## API specification